Vikas-Giri/Vikas-Giri/README.md

 ---

-## 🤝 Collaboration
+## 🤝 Let's collaborate
-I'm always open to learning and collaborating on data projects, open-source contributions, or interview prep.
-Feel free to open an issue, create a PR, or drop me an email.
+I'm open to contributing to data projects, open-source tools, and interview prep.
+Feel free to open an issue, reach out via email, or connect on LinkedIn.

-Thanks for visiting! 🚀
+Thanks for stopping by! 🚀